Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-Scotia Investments who at this time owned Flamingo Park and various other attraction had a small seasonal dolphin pool sited at the castle which is located at St Asaph in North Wales for one summer in the early nineteen seventies.
+Scotia Investments, who at that time owned Flamingo Park and various other attractions, had a small seasonal dolphin pool sited at the castle, which was located at St Asaph in North Wales for one summer in the early nineteen seventies.

-In 2018, the castle and estate was purchased by Gwrych Castle Preservation Trust.
+In 2018, the castle and estate were purchased by Gwrych Castle Preservation Trust.
 Work is now underway to restore the castle and estate.
-In 2020 and 2021 it provided a home for the television show I'm A Celebrity Get Me Out.
+In 2020 and 2021, it provided a home for the television show I'm A Celebrity Get Me Out.

 A Review of Dolphinaria states: